 Implementing Technology

 Although you may be required to maintain hard copies, they can be difficult to manage and maintain without an electronic system, especially for projects that last for several years.
 Moreover, documents can be damaged or lost over the duration.
-A construction management software can be formalized, standardized and even automated, ensuring that the construction submittal process engages all necessary parties at the right time.
+A construction software for field operations managers can be formalized, standardized and even automated, ensuring that the construction submittal process engages all necessary parties at the right time.

 Construction projects, in particular, involve people that are not collocated.
 You may or may not be at a particular jobsite the entire time.
 Meanwhile your superintendent and field crews are on a particular job, while other team members are located at a corporate or branch office.
 When you factor in client’s representative staff, design members, suppliers, subcontractors and other stakeholders, the potential value of a technology-based collaboration becomes even clearer.